There's so much health misinformation out there, debunking all the diet-plan myths could be my full-time job!

 In order to clear up some of the confusion, let's do a quick rundown of "good" and "bad" fats.

 Monounsaturated Fats: Your food label will actually break this out for you, telling you precisely how many grams of fat in an item are monounsaturated fats.
 Multiple studies have suggested that monounsaturated fatty acids (MUFAs) may help lower LDL cholesterol and high blood pressure, as well as reduce the risk of cardiovascular disease.
-Get MUFAs in your diet plan from nuts, avocados, pumpkin, sesame seeds, and olive oil.
+Get MUFAs in your diet plan from nuts, avocados, pumpkin, sesame seeds, and extra virgin olive oil.

 Polyunsaturated Fats: You definitely need more of these in your diet.
 Polyunsaturated fatty acids (PUFAs) are another type of fat specified on food labels.
 Found in nuts, seeds, leafy greens, fish, and krill, PUFAs are best eaten whole, since cooking them severely compromises their health benefits.
 There are two specific types of PUFAs you need to know about: